feelpp/config/README.md

    ```
    Feel++ profiles and new modules should appear at the bottom of the
    printed list.
-   If it is not the case go back to step 1. or contact your administrator.
+   If it is not the case go back [installation section](develop#installation) step 1. .

 2. To load/unload a module just type
   ```
   module load <modulename>
   module unload <modulename>
   ```
 3. Administrators provide profiles to load a list of modules
    compatible with the Feel++ library.
 Profiles should appears during step 1. (at the bottom).
 4. Administrators guaranty Feel++ compatibility only with existing profile!